apache/infrastructure-website/content/pages/committers.md

 <h4 id="applying-patches">How should I apply patches from a contributor?<a class="headerlink" href="#applying-patches" title="Permanent link">&para;</a></h4>

-Consult with the PMC of the product involved, and see [How to submit a patch for project code](patch.html)
+Consult with the PMC of the product involved, and see [how to submit a patch for project code](patch.html).

 <h4 id="cla-registration">How long does it take to register a CLA?<a class="headerlink" href="#cla-registration" title="Permanent link">&para;</a></h4>

 It depends on variables including staff workload.
 You shouldn't be worried until a week or two has passed since the date you expected the document to arrive.

-When a <a href="https://www.apache.org/licenses/#clas" target="_blank">CLA</a> is submitted, there are several stages to the approval process.
+When a <a href="https://www.apache.org/licenses/#contributor-license-agreements" target="_blank">CLA</a> is submitted, there are several stages to the approval process.

 1. It has to arrive in the hands of an Officer of the ASF.
 For emailed and faxed documents, this is quick.
 For snail-mailed documents, this is sometimes slow and often very slow if the mail is posted from outside the US.
 2. Second, the ASF Secretary has to acknowledge the document in the appropriate file in the Foundation repository.
-3. You you wait until you know that the ASF has registered the document.
+3. Wait until you know that the ASF has registered the document.
 ASF members can watch the commit records or check the file.
 PMC members can watch their `private@` list for a notice from `secretary@` (this only happens if the ICLA mentioned which TLP to notify).
-Others will need to check the <a href="https://home.apache.org/unlistedclas.html" target="_blank">list of ICLAs</a>.
+Others will need to check the <a href="https://whimsy.apache.org/officers/unlistedclas.cgi" target="_blank">list of ICLAs</a>.
 This is automatically generated, about once an hour, from the file maintained by the Secretary.

 <h4 id="trademarks">How can I report issues with Apache brand or trademark use?<a class="headerlink" href="#trademarks" title="Permanent link">&para;</a></h4>